HonkingGoose/proton_codecs_media_support_tracker/tables/mfplat_plus_quartz_games.md

 ## Media Foundation + Quartz games

-This table list games that use Media Foundation and Quartz.
+This table lists games that use Media Foundation and Quartz.
 These games have `mfplat` and `quartz` in their Proton logs.

 | Issue |            Codecs            | Tested with | Remarks                                        |